xubuvd/Visual-Dialog-VisDial-/README.md

 # About me

 虚步, a Ph.D. student at BUPT.
-I am very fortunate to be advised by my advisor.
-My research is in the area of Vision, Language, and Reasoning, with a focus on Visual Dialogue.
-I am particularly interested in building a visually-grounded conversational AI (social robot) that can see the world and talk with us in natural language.
-Other interests include Visual/Language Grounding, Visual Reasoning, Visual Question Generation, and Visually-grounded Referring Expression.<br>
+He is very fortunate to be advised by his advisor.
+His research is in the area of Vision, Language, and Reasoning, with a focus on Visual Dialogue.
+He is particularly interested in building a visually-grounded conversational AI (social robot) that can see the world and talk with us in natural language.
+Other interests include Visual/Language Grounding, Visual Reasoning, Visual Question Generation, and Visually-grounded Referring Expression.
 <br>
-Now I've been working on the GuessWhich, Visual Dialog(VisDial) and Talking-to-Videos(Video-Grounded Dialogue, https://github.com/xubuvd/VGDS) task, please feel free to contact me with pangweitf@bupt.edu.cn or pangweitf@163.com if you have any questions or concerns.<br>
+Now I've been working on the GuessWhich, Visual Dialog(VisDial) and Talking-to-Videos(Video-Grounded Dialogue) task, please feel free to contact me with pangweitf@bupt.edu.cn or pangweitf@163.com if you have any questions or concerns.

 # Paper